Picky Eaters and Smart Mealtime Strategies

-Many preschoolers are now actually good company at mealtime.
-They generally view eating as a natural response to hunger and meals as a pleasant social
+Many toddlers and preschoolers are now actually good company at mealtime.
+They generally view eating as a natural response to hunger and meals as a pleasant social experience.

 Keep Calm and Carry On

 One thing a parent needs to accept: Inconsistency rules the day, so don't get flustered.
 Your child may be less hungry some days because she was less active the day before.
 She may have seen another child eating something you'd never think of feeding her for dinner, such as a jelly doughnut.
 Take heart: When children are stubborn about eating at this age, it is part of learning to be independent and in control.

 Control and More Control Children often use food to display control, which is natural in a preschooler.
 Even at the height of these difficult periods, children will not starve themselves and they rarely lose weight.
 However, if you do suspect weight loss, or if you notice other symptoms of illness such as fever, nausea, or diarrhea along with a sudden change in appetite, consult your child's healthcare provider.